pietrofranceschi/Data_exploration/PCA_wines.md

 PCA
 ================
 Pietro Franceschi
-January 28, 2018
+June 7, 2020

 This demo still deals with PCA.
-In particular we apply it to the wines dataset.
+In particular we apply it to the *wines* dataset.

 PCA in R can be performed with many different packages, here we will use